Here's How Your Trade Meta Materials Inc. (MMAT) Aggressively Right Now

 Sponsored

+The average price from analysts is $4.57.
 MMAT currently public float of 45.27M and currently shorts hold a 31.42% ratio of that float.
-Today, the average trading volume of MMAT was 23.70M shares.
+Today, the average trading volume of MMAT was 24.32M shares.

 MMAT’s Market Performance